HarryPaniccc/writing/The Einzberns have Returned.md

 The bouts began.
 The sound of fist-on-flesh was lost amidst the shouts from the onlookers.
 The first fights of the evening were to warmup the crowd, and Gaelen said it was good luck to wet the sand before the larger fights.
 Gunter always paid close attention to these, despite their low stakes.
 He had made a whole mint by keeping his eyes on the promising newcomers.
 It had been a shame when Gaelen had been found in a ditch with a hole in his stomach the previous month...

 The sound of a body hitting the ground shook Gunter from his stupor.
 The cheers that followed banished the feeling in his gut.
-The loss of Gaelen was still fresh in Gunter's mind, and Gaelen was a fine boxer, but new to town and not that wise.
+The loss of Gaelen was still fresh in Gunter's mind, and Gaelen was a fine boxer, but new to town and unwilling to listen to the warnings.
 So what if he went out alone?
 There were other youths looking to test their metal in the ring and keep those who remained cheering a while longer.

 Silver was passed around as cold water was washed over the victor of the last fight, and Gunter pocketed a few pieces as the loser was seen to by the town's surgeon in case of any real injury.
 As conversation threatened to steal the crowd from his grasp, the ringmaster, Roahn, tightened his grip and announced the next bout.